 Ask them to define happiness, and they’ll probably all give you different answers.

 “Happiness” is something we say we want, simply because we have no easier way to describe all of our goals, dreams, and plans.
-We want things to go be good, we want things to go smooth.
+We want things to go good, we want things to go smoothly.
 Happiness is also something that we’re constantly searching for, even though the concept seems pretty simple.

 Whatever gave us that idea?
 The idea that being happy is something that has to be achieved, or earned?

 Truth is, happiness is created.
 By you, by me.
 I’m happy when I come home and get to cuddle with my dog.
 I’m happy when I get to spend time with people I love; when I get to do things I enjoy doing.
 Just as we create happiness by doing all the things we love and enjoy, there are some things we often do, that steal that happiness.
 Things that make us feel sad, uninspired or lost.

 They’re mental habits that steal happiness.
 Habits that often clip your wings.